• Athletics

 Transgender Athletes and Title IX

-In April 2023 the Department of Education released a notice of proposed rulemaking on athletic eligibility under Title IX providing guidance for the inclusion of transgender athletes.
+In April 2023 the Department of Education (ED) released a notice of proposed rulemaking on athletic eligibility under Title IX providing guidance for the inclusion of transgender athletes.
 The proposed rule would “provide schools with a framework for developing eligibility criteria that protects students from being denied equal athletic opportunity, while giving schools the flexibility to develop their own participation policies.”

 Risk Management Steps